adipolak/ml-with-apache-spark/README.md

 **Which Apache Spark version should I use?**
 The apache spark version is 3.1.1

+**I don't have enough local memory; can I run it in the cloud?**
+Yes! you will need a prebuilt environment that has Spark, TensorFlow, PyTorch and MLFlow like Databricks or others.
+Once you have that, you can clone the repo into your new cloud environment and run the notebooks, or simply copy the notebooks themselves.

 # Contributors
 I want to thank everyone who contributed to this project by providing helpful feedback, filing issues, or submitting Pull Requests.